wallix/awless-templates/README.md

-### Two instances Bitami wordpress behind a loadbalancer
+### Two instances Bitnami wordpress behind a loadbalancer

 *Note that the AMI in this template are working only in eu-central-1 region*